Types of wood finishes - Roble.Store

 Painting

 You can easily apply wood paint finishes.
 You can find furniture paint finishes in a wider range of colors and finish combinations.
-The quality of the finish varies from glossy to very glossy.
+The quality of the finish varies from glossy to high gloss.

 Appearance: bright and shiny